xivanalysis/xivanalysis/src/parser/jobs/blm/NOTES.md

 - Added to Rotation view
 - TODO: General Rotation/Timeline support for job-specific display is planned
 - TODO: FFLogs seems to randomly miss Thundercloud buff, which makes the current implementation unreliable.
 See https://www.fflogs.com/reports/FNaDPhvGTzJd8Wwn#fight=20&type=damage-done&translate=true for a parse with 22 t3p, but only one tc buff.
+- This should be fixed now by backup checking the damage values of each thunder cast to look for the higher than normal T3P ones

 Check for movement during Swift/Triple or subsequent cast(s).
 Clipping is fine/less bad if movement was required